 - Some scholarships and awards administered by the Office of Financial Aid are based on need.
 If you receive one of these, you will receive a letter from our office.
 Although this may reduce your University of Michigan Grant, your total aid award should remain the same or increase.
 Your total aid should not be reduced.

-- If you own a 529 plan, such as a Michigan Education Trust contract, or if you receive a scholarship that is partially or fully funded by the state, such as the Michigan Competitive Scholarship (MCS), the Detroit Compact Scholarship, or the Wade McCree Scholarship, they will be applied against your need-based grant awards before reducing your need-based loan or Work-Study awards.
+- If you own a 529 plan, such as a Michigan Education Trust contract, or if you receive a scholarship that is partially or fully funded by the state such as the Michigan Competitive Scholarship (MCS), or the Detroit Compact Scholarship, Wade McCree Scholarship or Detroit Promise, they will be applied against your need-based grant awards before reducing your need-based loan or Work-Study awards.

-- In addition, receiving a Wade McCree or a Detroit Compact Scholarship reduces your eligibility for the University-funded Jean Fairfax, Presidential, Tappan and Michigan Experience scholarships, as well as the Michigan Competitive Scholarship.
+- In addition, receiving a Wade McCree, Detroit Compact or Detroit Promise scholarship reduces your eligibility for the University-funded Jean Fairfax, Presidential, Tappan, HAIL and Michigan Experience scholarships, as well as the Michigan Competitive Scholarship.

 - M-PACT and Provost Awards (U-M grants for our neediest students) are reduced before loan and Work-Study Awards.